Joseph K. Bump

 - Noblet Building 172

-Assistant Professor of Wildlife Ecology & Conservation, School of Forest Resources and Environmental Science
+Assistant Professor of Animal Ecology & Conservation, School of Forest Resources and Environmental Science

 - PhD, Forest Science, Michigan Technological University